TildaCubed/XPXLR8/README.md

-XPXLR8
+#XPXLR8
 ======

-A pixel test for the TI 83, TI 84 series maybe CSE, Requires xlib to work.
+A pixel test for the TI 83 and TI 84 series.
+Requires xlib